AllenDowney/Portfolio/narrative20.md

 many translations, adaptations, and derivative works, and lead to collaborations with co-authors all over the world.

-In the last few years, O'Reilly Media has published translations of my books in ...

 [*Think Julia*](http://shop.oreilly.com/product/0636920215707.do), a collaboration with Ben Lauwens at the Royal Military Academy in Belgium, was published by O'Reilly Media in April 2019.

 [*Think Java, 2nd edition*](http://shop.oreilly.com/product/0636920304364.do), a collaboration with Chris Mayfield at James Madison University, was published by O'Reilly Media in December 2019.
+A version of *Think Java* has been adapted as an [interactive online book by Trinket](https://books.trinket.io/thinkjava/).

+Several of my books have been licensed by Codio and are in development as [interactive online books](https://www.codio.com/blog/introducing-codio-books).

+In 2019, new translations of my books have been published in [COMING SOON].

 My course material, slides from my presentations, and material from my workshops are published on the web.
 And the supporting code for my